-Procedures used for splitting projected catches: F vectors in each of the last three years of the assessment are multiplied by the proportion landed at age to give partial F for landings.
+Procedures used for splitting projected catches: F vectors in each of the last three years of the assessment are multiplied by the proportion landed at-age to give partial F for landings.
 The vectors of partial F are then averaged over the last three years to give the forecast values.
+The average discard proportion-at-age from the most recent ten years is used to split total catch into wanted and unwanted catch.